Joe1477/CFS/README.md

 ###Use Case Submit Data###

-* Use Case Name:	Client
+* Use Case Name: Observer
 * Submit Data	ID: 2
 * Importance Level: High
-* Primary Actor: Client
+* Primary Actor:
 * Use Case Type: Essential

 Stakeholders and Interests:
-* Client: person who wants to make note of our floral resources for the environment
+* Observer: person who wants to make note of our floral resources for the environment
 * Administrator: Someone who wants to keep things organized
 * Researches: People who want to use the data for scientific observations

 Brief Description: This use case describes how user submits data

-Trigger: Client comes across flora/patterns they think are worth documenting *Type:	External
+Trigger: Observer comes across flora/patterns they think are worth documenting *Type:	External

 Relationships:
-* Association:	Client
+* Association:		Observer
 * Include:		Document flora information
 * Extend:		N/A
 * Generalization: 	N/A

 Normal Flow of Events:
-1. Client decides to document flora
+1. Observer decides to document flora
-2. Client picks up mobile device to document flora
+2. Observer picks up mobile device to document flora
-3. Client fills out information deemed important for proper documentation
+3. Observer fills out information deemed important for proper documentation
-4. Client submits data
+4. Observer submits data

 SubFlows:
 S-1:	 Current Documentation
 *	Data is timestamped for accuracy and ease
 S-2:	 Outdate Documentation
-* Client is given a Date/Time field.
+* Observer is given a Date/Time field.

 Alternate/Exceptional Flows
 N/A